 I design procedures in line with my responsibilities, outlined above, to detect material misstatements in respect of noncompliance with laws and regulations, including fraud.
 The extent to which my procedures are capable of detecting noncompliance with laws and regulations, including fraud is detailed below.

-Identifying and assessing potential risks related to non-compliance with laws and regulations, including fraud relating to the British Transport Police Fund's policies and procedures on:
+Identifying and assessing potential risks related to non-compliance with laws and regulations, including fraud

 In identifying and assessing risks of material misstatement in respect of noncompliance with laws and regulations, including fraud, I: